Key Quote

 WOW — BOURDIEU'S MARRIAGE MARKET

-Pierre Bourdieu describes marriage in pre-modern societies as a form of economic exchange — families trade social capital (status, connections) and economic capital (wealth) through their children's marriages.
+Pierre Bourdieu describes marriage in pre-modern societies as a form of economic exchangeeconomic exchange — A transaction in which resources are traded between parties — families trade social capitalsocial capital — The networks, relationships, and social status a person holds and economic capitaleconomic capital — wealth through their children's marriages.
 Mrs Bennet is a perfectly rational actor within Bourdieu's framework: she treats her daughters as bearers of whatever modest social capital the Bennet family possesses and seeks to convert it into economic security through marriage.
-Austen's satire works on two levels: Mrs Bennet is comic in her lack of subtlety, but the system she navigates is deeply serious.
+Austen's satire works on two levels: Mrs Bennet is comic in her lack of subtletysubtlety — The quality of being indirect, delicate, or understated, but the system she navigates is deeply serious.

 Key Words